Disabled Student Support

 Disclosure and Confidentiality

-We understand that the decision to disclose your disability or condition can be difficult.
+We understand that the decision to disclose your disability or long term condition can be difficult.
 We strongly encourage you to disclose at the earliest possible stage so that you can benefit from as much support as possible.
-We keep your information and will only share relevant information with your permission. for more information please see our learning contracts section.
+We store your information securely and will only share relevant information with your permission.
+For more information please see our learning contracts section.